3 Questions Before Selecting Health Insurance

 Because insurance company provider lists change, it's best to contact both your insurance company and your doctor’s office to confirm coverage.
 If there are doctors you want to see but haven’t scheduled with yet, the same two calls make sense.
 When you call a new provider, in addition to asking which plans the doctor accepts, be sure to ask if the doctor is accepting new patients.

 If you're new to town or have a new health concern and need a referral, you may want to check out consumer resources such as U.S. News & World Report or the National Research Corporation's Consumer Choice Awards.
-You can also call 1-800-CEDARS-1 to find a doctor 24 hours a day.
+You can also call 1-800-CEDARS-1 to find a doctor 7 days a week, 6 am - 9 pm PT.

 What coverage am I eligible for?